dhillonv10/dhillonv10.github.io/about.md

 title: about
 ---

-I'm a fourth-year medical student, living a second life as a blockchain developer and a writer.
+I'm an internal medicine resident in Detroit, living a second life as a blockchain developer and a writer.
 My goal with this blog is simple: Translate primary scientific literature on longevity and aging research into more digestible content, and make it accessible to a broader audience.

 I will be writing mostly about NAD biology, cardiovascular disease, and metformin — In long form.